Real Estate Tax Benefits

 - depreciation of property used in an investment or a business can defer some income taxes

-- interest expenses on a mortgage on a primary or secondary home and home equity loans can be deducted
+- interest expenses on a mortgage on a primary or secondary home can be deducted

 Home Sale Exclusion

 If you live in a residence for at least 2 years in the 5-year period before selling the property, up to $250,000 worth of capital gain can be excluded from income ($500,000 for a married couple filing jointly).
 This home sale exclusion may also apply to vacation property, if certain tax rules are satisfied.
 You can take advantage of the home sale exclusion every 2 years, so it can be an effective way to increase your wealth, especially if you know how to do home-improvements.
-Any gains not covered by the home sale exclusion will be subject to the lesser of your marginal tax bracket or 25%, since the maximum capital gain tax rate on real estate is 25%.
+Any gains not covered by the home sale exclusion will be subject to the applicable capital gain tax rate of 0%, 15%, or 20%, depending on income.
 However, for some upper income taxpayers ($250,000 for married filing jointly, $200,000 for single and head of household), there may also be a 3.8% Medicare tax for some or all of the gain, but only that part of the gain that exceeds the home sale exclusion, for a maximum total tax rate of 23.8%.
 Note that these tax rates apply only if the home was held for at least 1 year; otherwise, the short-term rate equal to the taxpayer's marginal tax rate on ordinary income will apply.

 Deducting Interest Expenses

 The interest incurred on a mortgage used to buy a 1st or 2nd home or to improve those properties is deductible as an itemized expense.
 Interest incurred on money used for other purposes is not deductible unless used for investments or property improvements.
 Credit card interest can be deducted if the principal is used to improve rental property or for rental operating expenses.
 More: Itemized Deductions For Interest Expenses on Home Mortgages